Career Advancement Strategies: 6 Actionable Tips for Growth

 5. Solicit Constructive Feedback

 As you pursue career growth, it’s important to incorporate regular feedback from others.
-Doing so will help you become more self-aware and improve in ways you might not be able to on your own.
+Maintaining a positive attitude towards feedback will help you become more self-aware and improve in ways you might not be able to on your own.

 We encourage you to ask for constructive feedback from your peers, supervisors, external mentors, or direct reports.
 Receiving feedback from a variety of people, although not all at once, will help you address many facets of your professional skill set.